m4jidRafiei/Decision-Tree-Python-/README.md

-# Make Visual Decision Tree Based on Categorical Attributes
+# Visual Decision Tree Based on Categorical Attributes
 -------------------

 As you may know "scikit-learn" library in python is not able to make a decision tree based on categorical data, and you have to convert categorical data to numerical before passing them to the classifier method.
 Also, the resulted decision tree is a binary tree while a decision tree does not need to be binary.